simgrid/simgrid/docs/source/tuto_smpi.rst

 MPI 2.2 is already partially covered: over 160 primitives are supported.
-Some parts of the standard are still missing: MPI-IO, MPI3 collectives, spawning ranks, and some others.
+Some parts of the standard are still missing: MPI-IO, MPI3 collectives, spawning ranks, inter-communicators, and some others.
 If one of the functions you use is still missing, please drop us an email.
 We may find the time to implement it for you.

 Multi-threading support is very limited in SMPI.
 Only funneled applications are supported: at most one thread per rank can issue any